omni-us/jsonargparse/DOCUMENTATION.rst

 to call :func:`argcomplete.autocomplete` since this is done automatically by :py:meth:`.ArgumentParser.parse_args`.
-The only requirement to enable tab completion is to install argcomplete either directly or by installing jsonargparse with the ``argcomplete`` extras require as explained in section :ref:`installation`.
+The only requirement to enable tab completion is to install argcomplete either directly or by installing jsonargparse with the ``argcomplete`` extra as explained in section :ref:`installation`.

 The tab completion can be enabled `globally